Christmas in Germany: German Customs & Traditions

 St. Nicholas Eve & Day

 The Christmas season starts well before December 25th, making the holiday stretch nearly all the way through the month of December.
 St. Nicholas Day, is celebrated on December 6th and kicks off the Christmas season.
-On the Eve of St. Nicholas Day, children leave their shoes outside to be filled candy and treats by St. Nicholas.
+On the Eve of St. Nicholas Day, children leave their shoes outside to be filled candy and treats from St. Nicholas.
 If the child was bad, he or she would receive sticks in their shoes.

 In Germany, children use Advent calendars to count down the days until Christmas.
 There are many different forms of Advent calendars.
 Some have pictures to represent each day of the month and some have little doors for each day.